-For long runs, a perfect blend of comfort and support is necessary in order to cushion and protect the foot.
+For long runs, a perfect blend of comfort and support is necessary to cushion and protect the foot.
 This shoe gets it right.

-Another feature that will assist on long bouts is the PWRRUN cushioning, which is light yet bouncy.
+Another feature that will assist on long bouts is the light-yet-bouncy PWRRUN cushioning.
 This, paired with the unusually flexible sole, allows for easy movement of the feet and responsive running whatever surface you’re on.

 Speaking of surfaces, the traction may not be the best on wet or gravelly ground.
 If you’re training on the road in good weather, though, you’ll find these to be perfectly adequate.

 They feature a very breathable upper, so there’s no need to worry about your feet overheating on a long run.
 Something we like is the 4mm heel drop, which gives your toes a slight break as you aren’t leaning as far forward as you may be in other shoes.

 - Weight of 7.8 ounces (men’s), 6.9 ounces (women’s)